Mahider-T/CS50/README.md

 ## Structure

-Every assignment and lab exercise found in the course are found in teh root folder.
+Every assignment and lab exercise found in the course are found in the root folder.

 ## About CS50